Joplin Carnegie Library

 The Joplin Carnegie Library is a historic Carnegie library located at Joplin, Jasper County, Missouri.
 It was built in 1902, and is a two-story, Classical Revival style steel frame building sheathed in brick and white Carthage marble.
+On July 16, 1901 Andrew Carnegie provided $60,000 for its construction.
 It measures 79 feet by 86 feet and features a pedimented Ionic order porch which is distyle in antis.
-A four-bay two story addition was added in 1916.
-Andrew Carnegie provided $40,000 for its construction.
+A four-bay two story addition was added in 1916.Andrew Carnegie provided $40,000 for its construction.

 It was listed on the National Register of Historic Places in 1979.